Joe Cimperman: Congressional campaign

 In December 2007, Cimperman entered the race for the Democratic nomination for Ohio's 10th Congressional District, which was represented by veteran politician Dennis Kucinich.
 Cimperman's aggressive campaign was one factor in Kucinich's decision to drop out of the Presidential election on January 25, 2008.
 A few days later financial disclosure reports revealed that Cimperman had nearly a 5 to 1 lead in campaign funds.

 Cimperman's campaign tapped into the growing sentiment in Greater Cleveland that Dennis Kucinich's second consecutive long-shot bid for the Presidency was distracting the Congressman from focusing on issues such as the local economy.
 Cimperman highlighted the votes missed by Dennis Kucinich during his run for the Presidency, as well as the fact that the vast majority of funds raised by Kucinich came from outside the State of Ohio.

 Cimperman, in a crowded field of five candidates, received 35% of the vote.
 Kucinich received 52% of the vote total, a far lower percentage of the vote than the Congressman received in previous Democratic primaries.

 Controversies

-Although he enjoys a strong following from constituency, he has frequently received threatening calls and email messages.
+Cimperman has reported receiving threatening calls and email messages.
 In July 2008, a fire destroyed Cimperman's home in the Tremont neighborhood.
 It was investigated as "suspicious" and later ruled as arson.
 Less than a week later, the family's garage was broken into and his wife's car was vandalized.
 As of May 2009, no one has been charged for the arson.

 In 2009, Ohio Ethics Commission reports revealed that Cimperman received more than 350 gifts in 2008, more than all of his fellow city council members combined.
-However, many of the gifts appear to be related to the birth of his daughter and the fire in his home.
+However, many of the gifts appeared to be related to the birth of his daughter and the fire in his home.

-In 2015, The Ohio Ethics Commission announced an investigation to Joe Cimperman regarding city contracts that were awarded to his wife's employer as well as his wife's employer, ParkWorks (later renamed LAND Studio).
+In 2015, the Ohio Ethics Commission announced an investigation of Joe Cimperman regarding city contracts that were awarded to his wife's employer, ParkWorks (later renamed LAND Studio).